yushiyangk/dotfiles/README.md

 ### Setting up a linked repository

-This method is more complicated, but has the advantage of being able to receive updates to Dotfiles from the original public repository.
+This method for setting up your personal repository is more complicated, but has the advantage of being able to receive updates to Dotfiles from the original public repository.

 Create a new personal repository on a git hosting service of your choice (e.g. GitHub or GitLab), and note down its git URL.